SK8 (programming language): Object System

 The SK8 object system was, like JavaScript, prototype-based, but unlike JavaScript, object properties were themselves objects.
 Hence, properties were not simply names that acted as keys to set or retrieve values, but in addition possessed arbitrary behavior.
 This allowed properties to have intelligent behavior (e.g., trigger an inference engine or serve as endpoints in RPC networking); one could think of them as "smart properties".
 The idea was to allow application programmers to focus on the manipulating objects rather than having to learn APIs—which would be built into the objects.
 Not implemented was a hierarchical namespace managing property names.

 SK8Script

 Until 1989, SK8's scripting language was Lisp.
-This changed to SK8Script, which was heavily influenced by HyperTalk (HT).
-Many of the differences between SK8Script and HyperTalk can be considered to be generalization of HT concepts, removing tight integration with particular objects in the HyperCard universe and replacing them with generalized syntax that could interact with any object.
+This changed to SK8Script, which was heavily influenced by HyperTalk.
+Many of the differences between SK8Script and HyperTalk can be considered to be generalization of HyperTalk concepts, removing tight integration with particular objects in the HyperCard universe and replacing them with generalized syntax that could interact with any object.

-Like HT, a core concept of the SK8Script system are the "containers", which roughly equate to objects in conventional systems, and the "chunking" system that allowed those containers to be identified and enumerated.
-HT had introduced the idea of offering multiple ways to address objects and collections, allowing the programmer to select whatever syntax seemed most natural in context, and then use an entirely different syntax somewhere else.
+Like HyperTalk, a core concept of the SK8Script system are the "containers", which roughly equate to objects in conventional systems, and the "chunking" system that allowed those containers to be identified and enumerated.
+HyperTalk had introduced the idea of offering multiple ways to address objects and collections, allowing the programmer to select whatever syntax seemed most natural in context, and then use an entirely different syntax somewhere else.
 SK8Script offered a similar system.